 Around that time, his health had declined so severely that he was forced to leave his job.
 One doctor estimated he had three to five years to live, while another placed his prognosis closer to one year.
 He credits his wife with saving his life: She managed to get her husband on a health insurance plan, and then the former stoneworker was referred to doctors at UCLA Medical Center and Cedars-Sinai, who were able to get him on the list for a double lung transplant.
 After a grueling nine-hour surgery, he finally got a new pair of lungs.

 But the ordeal is not behind him.
-Reyes Gonzalez now has to take medicine daily for life, which puts him at a higher risk of contracting cancer (a side effect of the anti-rejection medication that acts as an immunosuppressant,) and his coughing fits damaged his stomach and diaphragm (which required an additional operation just a few weeks ago).
+Reyes Gonzalez now has to take medicine daily for life, which puts him at a higher risk of contracting cancer (a side effect of the immunosuppressant medication used to prevent organ rejection), and his coughing fits damaged his stomach and diaphragm—which required an additional operation just a few weeks ago.
 All in all, his prognosis has been extended to 10 years.

 Along with failing to provide proper protection and instruction, he blames stone manufacturers for hiding the risks of their products from workers.
 “They make the material.
 They know the contents of the material.
 They know what products are in the material,” says Reyes Gonzalez.
 “They should warn [us of] that, and they didn’t inform us anything about that.”